 What you need to do now

-We know change is always frustrating so we want to make this transition as smooth as possible for all users.
+We know that any change can be overwhelming, so we want to make this transition as smooth as possible for all users.

 Next time you save a new mapping, A2X will automatically offer to create a default account for all Pending Payments called Shopify Pending Balances and it's of type Current Account for Xero and for QuickBooks.